cdapio/cdap/cdap-docs/developer-manual/source/getting-started/quick-start.rst

 =============

 CDAP Pipelines is a self-service, reconfigurable, extendable framework to develop, run, automate, and operate **data pipelines** on Hadoop.
 Follow the instructions :ref:`here <cdap-pipelines-getting-started-start>` to build and run your data pipeline.

 Data Pipeline Tutorials
 =======================

-- :ref: `Use CDAP's data preparation and data pipelines to clean, prepare, and store customer data stored in a MySQL database. <tutorials-campaign>`
+- :ref:`Cleaning and preparing customer data in MySQL <tutorials-campaign>`

-- :ref: `Learn how to process XML data using data preparation and data pipelines <tutorials-nytimes>`
+- :ref:`Processing XML data <tutorials-nytimes>`

-- :ref: `Use CDAP data pipelines for analyzing and Masking IoT Device Data <tutorials-fitbit>`
+- :ref:`Analyzing and masking IoT device data <tutorials-fitbit>`

-- :ref: `Building a Stock Selection Pipeline. <tutorials-stocks>`
+- :ref:`Building a Stock Selection Pipeline. <tutorials-stocks>`